-In the event a laptop is damaged, the student will bring it to the Hanflig Technology Center.
-Thayer will send the laptop to the insurance depot for repairs, and the student will receive a loaner laptop.
-Please note that theft is not covered in the insurance policy.
-If you choose to decline insurance, you will be billed for any repairs to the damaged laptop.
+In the event a laptop is damaged, students should email firstname.lastname@example.org and set up an appointment to bring it to the Hanflig Technology Center.
+Thayer Academy will send the laptop to the insurance depot for repair, and the student will receive a loaner laptop.
+Please note that theft is not covered in this insurance policy.
+If you choose to decline insurance, you will be billed for any repairs to your damaged laptop.
 If the laptop cannot be repaired, you are liable for the full replacement cost.

 Care of the Laptop

-Please be aware that families are responsible for loss of, or damage to, the laptop, whether it takes place in or out of school.
-With the MacBook Air 13” laptop program, students are required to use a Brenthaven Edge case for the laptop.
+Please be aware that families are responsible for loss or damage of the laptop whether it takes place in or out of school.
+Students are required to use a Brenthaven Edge case for the laptop.
 This case protects vulnerable corners of the device and achieves maximum drop protection.
-The school will issue a laptop to new students with the Brenthaven Edge case at laptop distribution.
+The school will issue laptops to new students with the Brenthaven Edge case at laptop distribution.

 - Can a parent pick up a student’s laptop?
 No. Your child must be present to pick up, log in, and receive basic training.

-- Do parents need to accompany their children to pick up their laptops?
-Only if the student does not have an Apple ID.
-The parent will need to provide theirs OR create one for their child.
+- Can parents and guardians accompany their children to pick up their laptops?
+Only if the student is under 13.
+The parent will need to provide theirs OR previously created one for their child.